Showing Collections: 1 - 10 of 14

 Identifier: SHU 0003-011

 Overview Msgr.
 James F. Kelley was the President of Seton Hall University from 1936 to 1949.
-The James F. Kelley records houses personal records, records of Seton Hall College, and the College's student body.
+The James F. Kelley records contain personal records, records of Seton Hall College, and the College's student body.

 Identifier: SHU 0003-008

-Overview James F. Mooney was the eight president of Seton Hall College, from 1907-1922.
+Overview James F. Mooney was the eighth president of Seton Hall College, from 1907-1922.
 The collection contains some correspondence and professional papers from that time as well as two personal items.

 Identifier: SHU 0003-004

 Overview James H. Corrigan was the fourth president of Seton Hall College, from 1876-1888.
 The collection contains a note from Rev. Corrigan's time as president as well as one personal item.

 Identifier: SHU 0003-007

 Overview John A. Stafford was the seventh president of Seton Hall College, from 1899-1906.
 The collection contains some professional letters from that time as well as a prayer book.

 Identifier: SHU 0003-006

 Overview Joseph Synott was the sixth president of Seton Hall College, from 1897-1899.
 The collection includes two items from his time as president.